Intermediate9 questionsFull Guide

 ⚠️

-Many devs think function expressions are fully hoisted like function declarations — but actually only the variable name is hoisted (to undefined).
+Many developers think function expressions are fully hoisted like function declarations — but only the variable name is hoisted (to undefined for var).
 The function body stays where you wrote it.
-Calling it before the assignment gives TypeError: not a function.
+Calling a function expression before its assignment gives TypeError, not "works fine".

 ⚠️

-Many devs think hoisting only applies to the top of the file — but actually hoisting happens at the top of every scope: global scope, function scope, and block scope.
-A var inside a function hoists to the top of that function, not the file.
+Many developers think hoisting only applies to the top of the file — but hoisting happens at the top of every scope.
+A var inside a function hoists to the top of that function's scope (a new Environment Record), not the global scope.
+This is why var inside a function doesn't shadow the outer scope from the outer scope's perspective.

 ⚠️

-Many devs think you can use a class before it's declared because "everything is hoisted" — but actually classes are in the Temporal Dead Zone just like let and const.
-Using a class before its declaration throws ReferenceError.
+Many developers think you can use a class before its declaration because "everything is hoisted" — but class declarations are in the TDZ just like let and const.
+The "everything is hoisted" intuition only applies fully to function declarations.

 Where You'll See This in Real Code

-The Temporal Dead Zone for let and const was specifically designed to catch real bugs — before ES6, var's silent undefined was masking errors in production code where variables were accidentally used before assignment.
+The Temporal Dead Zone for let and const was specifically designed to catch real bugs.
+Before ES6, var's silent undefined was masking errors in production — developers accessed variables before assignment and got undefined instead of a crash, making bugs extremely hard to trace.

 Interview Cheat Sheet

-• var is hoisted + initialized to undefined — usable before declaration but gives undefined
+• var → hoisted + initialized to undefined → accessing before declaration gives undefined, not an error

-• let/const are hoisted but in TDZ — accessing before declaration throws ReferenceError
+• let/const → hoisted + TDZ → accessing before declaration throws ReferenceError

-• function declarations are fully hoisted — callable before they appear in source
+• function declaration → fully hoisted (declaration + body) → callable before it appears in source

-• Hoisting is per-scope, not just global — a var inside a function hoists to that function's top
+• Hoisting happens per-scope, not globally — var inside a function hoists to that function's Environment Record

 💡